History of the Armstrong Tunnel

 The 45-Degree Angle

 The tubes are noted for the 45-degree curve in the twin horseshoe design.
 Originally envisioned as a straight passage, the bend near the Forbes Avenue portal was the unforeseen result of several factors: mines, geological factors, property rights and alignment with existing roads.
-At the time of it's opening, the Armstrong Tunnel was the first curved vehicular tunnel in the world.
+When it opened, these twin tubes were the first curved vehicular tunnels in the world.

 A New Bridge Is Needed